-Under the Law on the Reception of Asylum Seekers (LMA), asylum seeker's allowance can be reduced for adults if they refuse to cooperate in the asylum procedure or refuse to abide with an expulsion order.
+Under the Law on the Reception of Asylum Seekers (LMA), asylum seeker's allowance can be reduced for adults if they refuse to cooperate in the asylum procedure or refuse to abide by an expulsion order.
 A lack of cooperation may consist e.g. in refusing to take measures to obtain identity documents or refusing to appear at arranged appointments with the Migration Agency.
-The restriction of material reception conditions is not applied to children, however.
+Persons that were not returned or deported from Sweden can thus end up living with such a low allowance for many years.